ZoneMinder/zoneminder/README.txt

   settings) is now stored in a new file zm.conf.
 This means that database access settings can be changed without recompilation.
   It  also  allows  the  creation of  ZoneMinder  rpms.
 Watch zoneminder.com for details.
-Thanks for forum user 'oskin' for his work on this.
+Thanks for forum user `oskin' for his work on this.

 o    FEATURE - The WML interface is now deprecated and the